Guitaricet/relora/README.md

 ## Warm starts

 You can start LoRa from a partially trained checkpoint.
-To do that, provide `--continue_from` option.
+To do that, provide `--warmed_up_model` option.
 For example:

 ```
-torchrun torchrun_main.py ... <other options> .. --continue_from checkpoints/llama_1b-2023-05-05-20-12-43/model_1000
+torchrun torchrun_main.py ... <other options> .. --warmed_up_model checkpoints/llama_1b-2023-05-05-20-12-43/model_1000
 ```

 ## Distributed training